A/N: Welcome all non-canon shippers to my humble tribute for a much-beloved couple deserving some attention. Enjoy!

 But all day lasted only another breath, broken by the abrupt sound of voices in the distance.

 The man heard them first, and his pointed ears tensed and perked.

 Her body tightened next to his, asking the question her voice couldn't.

 "Approach…," he answered.
 "People… band… ten…."

-Kagome twined fingers behind his neck, hugging herself closer as dread filled her with alarming speed and strength.
-She gasped back a tremble.
-After a few moments, she heard them too – snapping twigs and rustling brush exploding into the air.
-The group walked without fear.
+Gasping back a tremble, Kagome twined her fingers behind his neck, hugging herself closer as dread filled her with alarming speed and strength.
+After a few moments, she heard them too – snapping off twigs and rustling brush, walking without fear.
 To her chagrin, she whimpered.